Ways to Lessen the Impact of COVID-19 on Marginalized Communities

 To add to their distress, these communities often have less access to social services, political representation, and technology resources that keep more affluent communities afloat.
 Additionally, these vulnerable and marginalized populations are more prone to contracting the coronavirus because they often inhabit areas that are more densely populated to keep costs low and stay in close proximity to job opportunities.

-Helping marginalized communities COVID-19 has affected doesn’t have to be complicated.
+Helping those affected by the COVID-19 pandemic doesn’t have to be complicated.
 There are simple steps you can take as an individual to make a lasting impact and work toward social justice for those in need.

 1. Advocate and vote

 Showing up for marginalized groups starts by speaking up for them when their voices can’t be heard.
 Every day, folks have the opportunity to vote for change—from how we spend our money to how we vote for government officials.
-Here are a few simple ways to incorporate advocacy for marginalized communities into your life:
+Here are a few simple ways to incorporate advocacy for marginalized and vulnerable people into your life:

-- Vote with your dollar by spending money on products that are fairly traded, seek out certified B corporations to buy your products from, and continually ask for changes from businesses that do not have social sustainability practices in place
+- Vote with your dollar by spending money on products that are fairly traded, seek out certified B corporations to buy your products from, and continually ask for changes from businesses that do not have social sustainability practices in place.
+You can also support Black-owned businesses in your community.

-- Stay informed about how local laws and regulations are affecting vulnerable populations in your community and vote accordingly
+- Stay informed about how local laws and regulations, like social distancing and public health care, are affecting vulnerable populations in your community and vote accordingly.

 2. Raise money for those in need